How to Start a Landscaping Business in California (2026)

 • Maintenance gardeners: Mowing, trimming, pruning, basic planting, weeding, blowing, and general garden upkeep.
 No CSLB license required.

 • Landscape contractors (C-27): Design, installation, construction of landscape features (retaining walls, patios, irrigation systems, grading, drainage, hardscaping, planting plans).
-CSLB license required for projects $500+ in combined labor and materials.
+CSLB license required for projects $1,000+ in combined labor and materials (threshold raised from $500 by AB 2622, effective January 1, 2025).

-The $500 threshold includes both labor and materials combined.
-If a client wants a new patio, irrigation system, or landscape design and the project total is $500 or more, you must hold a C-27 license.
-Operating without one is a misdemeanor that can result in fines up to $15,000 and possible jail time.
+The $1,000 threshold includes both labor and materials combined.
+If a client wants a new patio, irrigation system, or landscape design and the project total is $1,000 or more, you must hold a C-27 license.
+Operating without one is a misdemeanor — first offense carries fines up to $5,000 and/or up to 6 months in jail, with repeat offenses up to $15,000.
+Starting July 1, 2026, SB 779 raises the minimum fine to $1,500.

 Many landscapers start with maintenance-only services while building the experience hours needed for the C-27 license.
 This is a legitimate path – maintenance work can generate strong revenue without the licensing overhead.